Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "You have a final report?"

-"I have it...right here."
+"I have it... right here."
 Loomi found the file on his tablet, and handed it over.
 "I’m sorry to say, it confirms our worst suspicions."

 "About just me, or…?"

 "About all of us, My Father.
 The Hierarchy, it seems, was activating and *upgrading* us to destroy the Hunters - the Discarded.
 Or, perhaps ‘upgrade’ is the wrong word.
 It might be more of an ‘unleashing.’
-I say that because the last eight generations of the Gao have shown significantly increased mutation rates...and the reappearance of some ancient genetic material."
+I say that because the last eight generations of the Gao have shown significantly increased mutation rates... and the reappearance of some ancient genetic material."

 Daar planted his mighty haunches on the ground, across from Loomi’s desk.
 He always paid him that respect in his own office.
 "Okay.
 Overview, from the beginning."